-- Verify hash of binaries against known values, as in main menu > Tools > Verify app's binaries - Quickly access to binaries folder where to copy plugins to install them, check installed plugins, and remove (if present) non-Open Source plugins (unrar5 and unace) with a single click.
+- Check for online updates and Plugins - Verify current version of the application, binaries, plugins... - Verify hash of binaries against known values, as in main menu > Tools > Verify app's binaries - Quickly access to binaries folder, to manually add, delete, and verify binaries and plugins - Remove (if present) non-Open Source plugins (unrar5 and unace) with a single click.

-To install a PeaZip plugin:
+HINT: to install a PeaZip plugin

-- 1) Download the desired plugin for PeaZip from the official website - 2) Open the plugin file, which is a TAR archive: the plugin TAR archive can be opened with PeaZip itself, or using any other suitable archive manager utility - 3) Extract the directories provided by the plugin in PeaZip's binaries folder (peazip)/res/bin/
+- 1) Download the desired plugin for PeaZip from the official website - 2) Open the plugin file, which is a TAR archive: the plugin TAR archive can be opened with PeaZip itself, or using any other suitable archive manager utility - 3) Extract the directories provided by the plugin package in PeaZip's binaries folder (peazip)/res/bin/